paulashby/LazyResponsiveImages/README.md

   ## Installation

-  Having installed the latest version of [Processwire](https://processwire.com), download [lazyload.esm.min.js](https://github.com/verlok/vanilla-lazyload) and copy to the /site/templates/js/vendor directory.
-Also download the LazyResponsiveImages folder and place in your /site/modules directory.<br /><br />Log into your site as an admin and go the Modules page.
+ Download and install the latest version of [Processwire](https://processwire.com) and be sure to add the vanilla-lazyload script to your templates using one of the methods described [here](https://github.com/verlok/vanilla-lazyload#-getting-started---script).<br /><br />Log into your site as an admin and go the Modules page.
 Select the Site tab and click the Install button on the LazyResponsiveImages module entry.

   ## Configuration